doldsimo/solid-quiz/README.md

 You can use the [simple quiz editor](https://doldsimo.github.io/solidjs-quiz/editor) or write the json quiz by hand in the correct format.

-The json structure is the following:
+The correct json format is given in the following:
+> In this quiz is for every question type (multiplechoice, singlechoice, correctorder, numberinput, gaptext) an example given.

 ```jsx
 const quiz = {